particle-iot/docs/src/content/datasheets/accessories/gen3-accessories.md

 ### Debugging Gen 3 devices

-Connecting a Argon, Boron, or Xenon to the debugger is as easy as connecting the included ribbon cable, as pictured below.
+Connecting a Argon or Boron to the debugger is as easy as connecting the included ribbon cable, as pictured below.
 It's keyed so it will only go in one way.
 The devices ship with a small plastic protective plug in the debugging connector; make sure you remove that first.

 ![Debugger](/assets/images/debugger2.jpg)